Dnamanat049/NeuralNets/index.md

 In comparison to related works that attempted to create similar programs, our model performed about the same.
 At our model’s best, we were able to achieve approximately 76% accuracy for predictions, but that was within a range that our prediction fell according to what the desired output was supposed to be.
 It seems that it is difficult to outperform the oddsmakers at an extremely high rate because despite there being trends in basketball, there are still factors that are unpredictable when attempting to create a model such as we have.

 As our results suggest, the ReLU activation function seems to outperform Tanh in almost all scenarios.
-The advantages of the ReLU function when compared to the Tanh function lie in the fact that there are no negative values available when using ReLu due to them being converted to 0’s if they happen to be negative, the maximum threshold values are infinity allowing the output prediction accuracy to be its absolute maximum value, and the overall speed is quicker than other activation functions.
+The advantages of the ReLU function when compared to the Tanh function lie in the fact that there are no negative values available when using ReLU due to them being converted to 0’s if they happen to be negative, the maximum threshold values are infinity allowing the output prediction accuracy to be its absolute maximum value, and the overall speed is quicker than other activation functions.
 Overall, the ReLU function is a better activation function to use in terms of our model, and such is proven in our results.

 ## Reflection